Global and blow-up solutions for a non-local integrable equation with applications to geometry: Introduction

 Equations of this type arise in modelling dispersive shallow water waves and integrable systems \cite{chprl,nov}, where non-local effects and non-linear interactions are fundamental in the description of wave behaviour.
-Equation \eqref{1.1} also describes surfaces with constant negative curvature \cite{nilay,tito,freire-tito-sam}, which has implications in differential geometry and geometric flows.

-Equation \eqref{1.1} has been extensively studied in recent years; see, for instance, \cite{li-na, li-jmaa, liu-jde, pri-na} where qualitative properties of \eqref{1.1} are studied.
-More recently, it was shown in \cite{tito,freire-tito-sam} that \eqref{1.1} is geometrically relevant in the sense that its solutions determine metrics for surfaces of Gaussian curvature ${\cal K}=-1$, see \cite{tito,freire-tito-sam,nazime}.
+In regard to equation \eqref{1.1}, it has been studied in recent years; see, for instance, \cite{li-na, li-jmaa, liu-jde, pri-na,nilay, guo} where qualitative properties of \eqref{1.1} are studied.
+More recently, it was shown in \cite{tito,freire-tito-sam,nazime} that \eqref{1.1} is geometrically relevant in the sense that its solutions determine metrics for surfaces of Gaussian curvature ${\cal K}=-1$.

-In \cite{nilay} we considered how periodic solutions may influence the corresponding surface.
+In \cite{nilay} we considered how periodic solutions affect the geometry of the corresponding surface.
 To this end, in \cite{nilay} we studied \eqref{1.1} simultaneously from the point of view of Cauchy problems, leading to an analysis of PDEs problems and qualitative properties of the metrics determined by these solutions.